Phil Jones

 I also have a fertile and quite disturbing imagination.
 I never struggle to come up for ideas - trusting my subconscious to work in the background when necessary.
 I believe the more you read the more ideas spark off other writers' plot handling.

-How do you come up with your characters’ names and personalities?
+How do you come up with your characters’

 No set method.
 I let the character tell me their story (I just take dictation).
 Their personalities emerge from the way they tell the story or behave in each situation.